Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Introduction

+Clustering data that lives on a non-Euclidean manifold becomes delicate when the manifold carries an intricate scaling symmetry, as weighted projective spaces do.
+These spaces---quotients of $\C^{n+1} \setminus \{0\}$ by a weighted scaling action \cite{Dolgachev1982}---arise across arithmetic geometry, dynamical systems, and data analysis, wherever projective symmetries organize the underlying data.
+The moduli space of genus two curves, $\P_{(2,4,6,10)}$, is a representative example: its coordinates are the Igusa invariants of degrees $2, 4, 6, 10$.
+Clustering methods built on a Euclidean metric ignore this grading and distort the intrinsic geometry, producing groupings that obscure the very structure one hopes to detect.

+This paper develops a clustering framework intrinsic to $\P_{\q}$.
+Its core is a scaling-invariant Finsler norm (\cref{Finsler:norm}), a one-parameter family indexed by a shape parameter $p$, whose geodesic integral defines a distance $d_F([z], [w])$ (\cref{Finsler:distance}), together with a rational counterpart $d_{F,\Q}([z], [w])$ for points of $\P_{\q}(\Q)$.
+The construction follows the principles of Finsler geometry \cite{BaoChernShen2000} and, by minimizing over the scaling direction of the quotient tangent space, yields a proximity measure invariant under the weighted action.
+Our central result is that $d_F$ is a genuine metric: an analysis of the quotient tangent space shows it satisfies the triangle inequality.
+This is what separates the present approach from the earlier non-metric dissimilarities of \cite{2024-3}--- the metric property is precisely what lets the induced hierarchical clustering enjoy monotone dendrograms and Gromov--Hausdorff stability, in place of the distortions of a flat-space approximation.

-This work is inspired by advances in graded computational frameworks within our broader program to develop machine learning techniques for graded spaces, as detailed in \cite{2024-2, 2025-5}.
-In \cite{2024-2}, neural networks operate on graded vector spaces where coordinates are assigned grades, analogous to the weights \(\q = (q_0, q_1, \dots, q_n)\) defining \(\P_{\q}\).
-This grading is extended in \cite{2025-5} to graded neural networks (GNNs), which weight features by grades, as exemplified by the moduli space \(\P_{(2,4,6,10)}\).
-These frameworks suggest that GNNs could preprocess points in \(\P_{\q}\), learning graded representations that enhance our clustering algorithm’s geometric fidelity.
+This work belongs to a broader program developing machine learning for graded spaces \cite{2024-2, 2025-5, 2025-6}.
+There, neural networks act on graded vector spaces whose coordinates carry grades analogous to the weights $\q = (q_0, \dots, q_n)$ of $\P_{\q}$, and graded neural networks weight features by those grades.
+The metric developed here gives that program a geometrically faithful notion of distance on $\P_{\q}$; conversely, such networks could learn graded representations that feed the clustering algorithm.